Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ## Key concepts
 ### Secret
-  A secret is the fundamental resource within Azure KeyVault.
+  A secret is the fundamental resource within Azure Key Vault.
 From a developer's perspective, Key Vault APIs accept and return secret values as strings.
 In addition to the secret data, the following attributes may be specified:
 * expires: Identifies the expiration time on or after which the secret data should not be retrieved.
 * notBefore: Identifies the time after which the secret will be active.
 * enabled: Specifies whether the secret data can be retrieved.